ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Trigger & Scrape</h3>
                 <div class="description-text">When a new mention is created, an event subscription triggers this specific flow engine to run.
-The Flow engine evaluates the event payload determining if the mention was created on a "Cognitive Search profile evaluating for a string value" and then sends an alert to a designated input.</div>
+The flow engine evaluates the event payload determining if the mention was created on a "Cognitive Search profile evaluating for a string value" and then sends an alert to a designated input.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/trigger-and-scrape"> BUILD IT!</a>
             <div class="bounty-number">$300</div>